Documentation

 To accommodate the dynamic nature of organizations and the varying availability of individuals, task assignment within a workflow can be designed to cater to groups of people instead of solely assigning tasks to specific individuals.
 There are numerous use cases where assigning tasks to a group of people is beneficial, including the following examples:

-• Self-Assignment: In this scenario, team members can view incoming tasks and “accept” one to work on, effectively self-assigning the task.
+• self-assignment: In this scenario, team members can view incoming tasks and “accept” one to work on, effectively self-assigning the task.

-• Task Re-Assignment: This allows a team leader, manager, or current assignee to re-assign the task to another team member, either within the same group or in a different group.
+• task re-assignment: This allows a team leader, manager, or current assignee to re-assign the task to another team member, either within the same group or in a different group.

 Many other situations may call for delegated or self-assignment capabilities.
-The rules governing who can perform specific actions in relation to assignment are typically set within the grouping container (team, functional group or role) and may be determined on an individual basis.
+The rules governing who can perform specific actions in relation to assignment are typically set within the grouping container (team, functional group, or role) and may be determined on an individual basis.
 This accommodates the fact that a team of people often consists of individuals who play different roles, such as a manager, team leader, and members in that group.

-It is common for an individual user to be a member of multiple assignment teams, functional groups and roles simultaneously.
+It is common for an individual user to be a member of multiple assignment teams, functional groups, and roles simultaneously.
 This is where the concept of “context” becomes relevant.
-If the controls around who can perform specific actions in relation to assignment are determined by a combination of the container and user membership within that container, then for those controls to be logically applied and effective, a task generally needs be assigned to a user “in the context” of an assignment team, functional group or role.
+If the controls around who can perform specific actions in relation to assignment are determined by a combination of the container and user membership within that container, then for those controls to be logically applied and effective, a task generally needs to be assigned to a user “in the context” of an assignment team, functional group, or role.

 A suitable example of this concept can be found in the case of team assignment.
 Imagine a task being assigned to the “Development Team” for completion.
 The business process does not specify a particular member of the Development Team to complete the task; instead, it only requires someone within the team to do so.
 Upon arrival to the Development Team’s queue, the team leader might be responsible for assigning the task to an individual.
 However, it would be undesirable for the team leader to assign the task to another team, such as the QA team.
 In this scenario, the team leader would be presented with limited assignment options, based on the constraints set in the team container and the team leader’s membership within that team.
 This ensures that task responsibility remains within the appropriate team, while still offering some flexibility in assigning individual team members.